IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-We can also perform basic statistics in the array
+You can also calculate the average value of an array, which in our case is the average inflammation across all the patients and all days:
 ```python
 mean(data)
 ```